sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 # Design Patterns, Fast Tests, and Robust Software, Part I

 Writing high quality software means expecting change: changes to business requirements, changes to the web framework you’ve chosen, changes to the libraries you depend on and changes to the coding language.
-At Sittercity, we typically rely on Rails for our web framework, but our Rails projects don't looks like most Rails projects.
+At Sittercity, we often rely on Rails for our web framework, but our Rails projects don't looks like most Rails projects.
 When we're building a Rails app, we try to leverage the good parts of Rails and avoid the bad.
-We typically construct views and controllers in a conventional way, but handle persistent storage much differently than an idiomatic rails app.
+We construct views and controllers in a conventional way, but handle persistent storage much differently than an idiomatic rails app.

 Part of anticipating change means that we structure our software in a way that minimizes its reliance on the web framework.
 To accomplish this, we rely on a constellation of design patterns that includes repositories, entities, dependency injection, factories, and commands (sometimes called